Recovery Journey Roadmap

 One of the first things that Dr Sarno recommends, and really turned a corner for me, is to stop fearing triggering chronic symptoms with Graded Exposure, by resuming activities that you did before your chronic symptoms hit you.
 Depending on what you're feeling and what symptoms you're experiencing, this will be different for everyone.

-As chronic pain and fear of movement were my particular experience, this section focuses more on those suffering from bodily pain and fear of movement, so it might not be directly relevant to you if your symptoms are digestive, skin, or other types of chronic issues.
-However, the principle is the same - gently and carefully challenge yourself, face your fears at a pace that is manageable and do what you enjoy.
+As chronic pain and fear of movement were my particular experiences, this section focuses more on those suffering from similar ailments, so it might not be directly relevant to you if your symptoms are in another part of your body, perhaps digestive, skin, or other types of chronic issues.
+However, the principle is the same - gently and carefully challenge yourself, face your fears at a pace that is manageable and do more of what you enjoy.

 Movement might seem impossible at first if you’re in a lot of bodily pain, weakness or reduced mobility, but if you're like me, then fear is probably holding you back much more than pain is.